-- 1. They should monitor student work to ensure these policies are followed: - 2.
+- 1. They should monitor student work to ensure these policies are followed; - 2.
 They should report all Academic Integrity Policy Violations to the AIAO; - 3.
-They should faithfully administer and participate in the Academic Integrity Policy: - 4.
+They should faithfully administer and participate in the Academic Integrity Policy; - 4.
 They should state in writing how graded assignments and exams will contribute to the final grade in the course.
 If any course-specific rules are required by the Instructor for maintaining academic integrity, the Instructor shall also inform students of these in writing.
 A reduction in a grade for an assignment or a course in response to academic dishonesty is not to be considered as a punishment, but instead responds to a failure by the student to fulfill one of the requirements of the course.
-When an Instructor believes that a Student has violated the Academic Integrity Policy, the Instructor should report the incident to the AIAO within thirty instructional days of discovering the possible Academic Integrity Policy Violation.
-The Instructor shall participate in the process according to the Academic Integrity Policy.
+When an Instructor believes that a Student has violated the Academic Integrity Policy, the Instructor should report the incident to the AIAO within thirty instructional days of discovering the possible Academic Integrity Policy.
 In all cases, the Instructor shall determine the Student's grade in the course.